omnine/k6/readme.md

 ## DualShield Docker
 It is hard the keep the same folder structure in docker. we use [docker-compose](https://stackoverflow.com/questions/29480099/docker-compose-vs-dockerfile-which-is-better) to run multiple containers.

+## poolperf

+The Javalin API server and K6 script to check the relationship between thread pool and rps (and response time), the Little's Law.